donor-management-bw-1902/web_app_FE/README.md

 ## Single Donor's Page

 This page displays the selected donor from the donor's page.
 It will display all information held on the user from the database.
-This includes Name, email, last time contacted etc. It will also display their past Donations and where those donations were donated to
+This includes Name, email, last time contacted etc. It will also display their past Donations and where those donations were donated to.

+##For testing purposes

+Use this account information to access the web-app.

+Admin login
+Username: Admin1
+password: password

+User login(or create one as admin)
+Username: user1
+password: password